blueblur0730/modified-plugins/source/find_convar_cmd_owner/README.md

 # [ANY] Find ConVar/Cmd Owner

 ### Introduction
- - An Alternative version of "dump_all_cmds_cvars" by Bacardi, this plugin dumps all sourcemod generated convars and cmds into a keyvalue file.
+ - An Alternative and extendedversion of "dump_all_cmds_cvars" by Bacardi, this plugin dumps all sourcemod generated convars and cmds into a keyvalue file.
- - The dumpped file is located at [sourcemod/data/dumpped_convars.txt | data/dumpped_commands.txt].
+ - The dumpped file is located at `sourcemod/data/find_convar_cmd_owner/..`.

 ### Source
  - https://forums.alliedmods.net/showthread.php?p=2688799